muhis/APIOps-cycles/buildapis/APIDesignStyleGuide.md

 `https://apinf.io/rest/v1/apis`

-If there is any major breaking update, the new set of APIs is named as `v2` .
+If there is any major breaking update, the new set of APIs is named as `vx` .

 ### Namespaces